Last Updated 2 weeks ago

 The lighting department is a system.
 Each role exists to support the others.

-• The Third Electric stabilizes the workflow
+- The Third Electric supports the workflow

-• The Genny Op keeps power flowing
+- The Genny Op keeps power flowing

 Career Progression in the Lighting Department